pospisilboh/Memgraph/Forename/README.md

 <p/>

 ### Tableau Public
-Publish [dashboards](https://public.tableau.com/views/Forenames_20211216/Forenamesclusters?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link) to Tableau Public is a way how to share our dashboards with others publicly
+Publish the Tableau [dashboards](https://public.tableau.com/views/Forenames_20211216/Forenamesclusters?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link) to a Tableau Public is a way how to share our dashboards with others publicly.

-> Some functionalities of dashboards are limited, there aren't available web services provided by the Flask application server.
+> Some functionalities of dashboards are limited, in Memgraph Cloud database there aren't available functionalities of our custom Query Module `text_util.py`.

 <h2 id="data-model">Data model</h2>